dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_VX_MASK
-     Specify the vx_mask value to set in the MET configuration file.
+     Specify the 'vx_mask' value to set in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BASIN_MASK
-     Specify the basin_mask value to set in the MET configuration file.
+     Specify the 'basin_mask' value to set in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_DLAND_THRESH
-     Specify the value of dland_thresh in the MET configuration file.
+     Specify the value of 'dland_thresh' in the MET configuration file.

      | *Used by:*  TCGen